The 10 Best Hindi Films Of 2018

 Genuinely heart-warming and funny, Amit Sharma’s “Badhaai Ho” understood the middle-class family dynamics so well that it turned numerous simplistic instances into crackling moments of pure joy.
 If mainstream cinema needed saving, this film is the rightful prodigy of the better side of it all.
 Featuring an ensemble cast that does exactly what they are supposed to do – make sense out of this crazy inane idea.

-Badhaai Ho Also Featured in The 15 Best Indian Films of 2018 List
+Related to Best Hindi Films of 2018 – The 15 Best Indian Films of 2018 List

 4. Pataakha | Director: Vishal Bharadwaj

-Also, Read – Patakha Review – An Absolute Blast!
+If you like Best Hindi Films of 2018 – Patakha Review – An Absolute Blast!

 3. Tumbbad | Director: Rahi Anil Barve

 A folk horror, epic fantasy or a heist thriller?
 Rahi Anil Barve’s “Tumbbad” was that rare Hindi film that didn’t fit into one specific genre.
 It is a film that cleverly mingles elements of folklore with a burning enigma of greed getting the horrors out of a human being.
 In it’s an unflinching, creepy storytelling method, the film surpasses every other contemporary film on the sheer value of its technicality.
 The sound design and cinematography alone is absolutely top-tier work.
+There’s no denying that fact that Tumbbad is one of the top Hindi movies that 2018 had in store for the audience.

 Also, Read – Tumbbad : ‘Venice Film Festival’ Review